Energy Engineer

 Hard skills

 • Knowledge of energy processes.
-Whilst this may seem self explanatory, this is a massive requirement of the industry.
-Having a good understanding of how different types of energy are produced and the engineering processes behind this is really helpful for the role.
+While this may seem self-explanatory, this is a massive requirement of the industry.
+Having a good understanding of how different types of energy are produced, and the engineering processes behind this, is really helpful for roles such as renewable energy engineer.
 Being able to demonstrate your understanding and speak eloquently about it will help you succeed in your interviews.

 • Construction.
 Part of your job is understanding the construction process.
-Being able to discuss confidently how plants are constructed, and be knowledgeable in meetings and when visiting new builds, helps you show your expertise and seem professional.
+Being able to discuss confidently how plants are constructed, and being knowledgeable in meetings and when visiting new-builds, helps you show your expertise and seem professional.

 Soft skills